derdang/posttoyo/After the End Orientalis/dev/provincedef/Readme.txt

 Unfinished Define -- README (by Poom)
+-- 16-17 January 2021 -- Shan State
+yeah sorry too tired for detailed Readme rn.
+I fill the barony as best as I could but I might might've place latter baronies in wrong counties. /shrug
+Also by filling, I might use Thai names in tail-end baronies as I can't find any name whatsoever.

+Props to Shan language Wikipedia for included IPA and English name in their township links.
+It helps me filling out some.

 -- 13 January 2021 -- Update Liangguang.
 Now with entire Dali (or most of it.
 I might missed some) = =w
 - 7 (seven!) cultures.
 Oh boy.
 (Zhuang is one of them though.
 Dont worry)